-In her home, Yanira helps by buying or selling in the market , washing clothes and making beds.
-She lives with her father and her mother.
+Yanira lives with her father and her mother.
+She is responsible for buying or selling in the market , washing clothes and making beds.
 Her father is sometimes employed and her mother is sometimes employed as a project worker.
 There are 3 children in the family.

 Yanira lives in the desert community of AAHH Su Santidad Juan Pablo II, home to approximately 616,800 residents.
 Typical houses are constructed of cement floors, brick walls and corrugated iron roofs.

 The regional diet consists of maize, beans, chicken, fish, bread, beef, plantains, rice, potatoes and eggs.
 Common health problems in this area include skin diseases, tuberculosis, respiratory infections and parasites.
 Half of the adults are unemployed but some work as street market vendors and earn the equivalent of $137 per month.
 This community needs qualified teachers and vocational training centers.

 Your sponsorship allows the staff of Bezaleel (In the Lord's Protection) Student Center to provide Yanira with Bible teaching, medical checkups, nutritious food, health and hygiene education, field trips, special celebrations, homework assistance, computer courses, silk screening workshops, computer courses and cultural activities.

 Sprawled along the southern Pacific Ocean, Peru is divided into three regions: the heavily populated coastal plain; the Andes Mountains, where cattle and agriculture predominate; and the humid eastern lowlands, inhabited by isolated Amerindian tribes.